kufreu/kufreu.github.io/final/final.md

 ![centroidsMI](images/centroidMI.png)

 The red point on this map is made from the centroids of the tracts while the black one is the centroid of the dissovled tracts.
 The distance between these points is 275 km.
 I found that creating centroids from centroids, essentially finding the mean coordinates of the centriods, rather than just dissolving provides a result closer to the orginal QGIS model.
-The red point in the map above is exactly where distance/direction would be calculated from in the QGIS model if tractsMI was supplied as an input layer for cbd.
+The red point in the map above is exactly where distance/direction would be calculated from in the QGIS model if tractsMI was supplied as cbd.
 When creating the function, I both added and forgot a step: I added dissolving which wasn't originally in the model and forgot to make centroids before dissolving.
 Just to be sure, I tested these two models in QGIS to see if there was any diffence in the results and found none.
 ![mean coordinates](images/mean.PNG)
 ![dissolved centroids](images/dissolve.PNG)
 The second model here is what would be replicated in R to create the center point.
 This was the result incorporating these changes in a test to make a centroid from the mean coordinates of the tract centroids.